Docville

 The 16th edition was postponed due to the COVID-19 crisis (original dates: March 25 to April 2, 2020) to September 25 - October 3, 2020.

 The 17th edition is postponed due to the COVID-19 crisis to June 9-19th 2021.

-The 20th edition is planned between March 20-28th 2024.
 In 2023 a new section was added to the festival, dedicated to science related documentaries and activities: ScienceVille.
 The Nationale Loterij Prijs for best science documentary was added as a new award, therefor the old ConScience Award (which also could include science related documentaries) has been renamed to TOPICS.

-Programming

-The festival has three main competitions: Jury award for best Belgian documentary, Jury award for best international documentary and Jury award for best documentary within the ConScience competition.
-Next to these recurring section, the festival has each year a selection of non-competitive programming, which vary each year.

-The festival focuses on auteur driven documentaries: documentaries that reflect the director's personal creative vision with regards to cinematography, content, structure, productional context, ...
+The 23rd edition will take place March 17th-25th 2027.

+Sections

+ScienceVille

+For the 2023 edition, a new section focused on science was added to the festival: ScienceVille.
+This now-permanent subsection also includes a part specifically aimed at children (ScienceVille for Kids).
+This subsection also introduces a new competition (the National Lottery Award for Best Science Documentary); as a result, the former Weten&Geweten Competition (which also included science documentaries) was renamed TOPICS.